Browse Category

 9WhatsApp Image 2017-03-23 at 11.34.43

-This bowl of sumptuous, fiery goodness has an international appeal – just ask Anthony Bourdain.
+This bowl of sumptuous, fiery goodness has an international appeal – even Anthony Bourdain couldn’t resist it.

-I may be biased, but I find Sarawak laksa is the best kind compared to other varieties of laksas around Malaysia like the Penang Assam Laksa and Johor Laksa.
+I may be biased, but I find Sarawak laksa is the best kind compared to other varieties of laksas around Malaysia, from the tangy Penang Assam Laksa to the rich Johor Laksa.

-Anthony Bourdain himself called it the ‘Breakfast of the Gods’ during his second visit here to Kuching in 2016, putting other types of laksa to shame, as Sarawak laksa crowned itself the Queen.
+Even the late Anthony Bourdain sang its praises, calling it the ‘Breakfast of the Gods’ during his second visit here to Kuching in 2016, a visit that helped cement Sarawak Laksa’s reputation as the undisputed Queen of Malaysian laksas.

 3. Mee hijau/Spinach noodles